.

 Direct-to-consumer lab testing (DTC) is when a patient orders a lab test and receives results directly, bypassing the need for a physician or the traditional healthcare system.
 This approach typically delivers faster results at a lower cost, making it an appealing choice for proactive, health-minded consumers.

-While direct-to-consumer lab testing isn’t the best option for every type of lab test, it can be a convenient and effective tool for monitoring chronic conditions, screening for infectious diseases, identifying unknown medical issues, or simply gaining a better understanding of one’s overall health.
-By removing barriers, DTC testing empowers individuals to take greater control of their healthcare journey.
+While direct-to-consumer lab testing isn't appropriate for every type of diagnostic assay, particularly those requiring specialized interpretation, physician oversight, or involving complex clinical analysis, it can be a convenient and effective tool for monitoring chronic conditions, screening for select infectious diseases, identifying some unknown medical issues, or simply gaining a better understanding of one's overall health.

-It’s also important to note that federal and state agencies regulate direct-to-consumer lab testing in the U.S., and consumers should always work with a CLIA-certified lab
+Federal and state agencies regulate direct-to-consumer lab testing in the U.S., so consumers should always work with a CLIA-certified lab.

 Lab Testing